Crowd Counting Considering Network Flow Constraints in Videos: Experimental Results and Analysis

+On these datasets, two groups of tests are performed.
+For simplicity, the method that uses SVR regression only is named after RO (regression-only), and the proposed method is named after QPL$m$ (quadratic programming model with m layers).

+The first group of tests is carried on PETS2009 datasets, in which inter-frame difference method was applied to obtain the foreground images.
+The training set is constructed by manually collecting 30-40 frames from the video, and the rest frames are used for testing.
+The experimental results are reported in Table \ref{tab-performance}, and the curves of crowd estimation with two methods on four videos are shown in Fig.\ref{fig-res}.
+Table \ref{tab-performance} shows that the errors of QP method tend to descend with the increase of the numbers of network layers.
+As shown in Fig.\ref{fig-res}, the RO method curve of video V1 oscillates around the ground-truth curve (Fig.\ref{fig-res}(a)).
+Its errors are Gaussian-like noises, which are suited to be solved by QP method.
+Thus, the QP method performs well.

-Comparing the original curve with the ground truth curve of each figure, the curve of original method oscillates a lot as it uses only one frame to predict the number of persons.
-While our methods can smooth out the oscillations and predict more precisely.
-The proposed methods are highly effective to reduce the errors when there are nontrivial network flow constraints.
-Otherwise, it will have no improvement.
-Such as in Fig. \ref{fig-res}.4, there is no remarkable promotion between our original method and the QP method.
-One of the reasons is that there is only one group in most frames of these videos, and the only group either connect to vertex $S$ or connect to vertex $T$ such that no nontrivial network flow constraints are formed in the network.
-Another reason is that our algorithm of foreground segmentation is not robust enough such that network flow constraint fails.
-Thus, the proposed methods have no improvement on video S1.L3.14-17(1).
+Compared with the curve of RO method using only one frame to predict the number of people which leads to an obvious oscillation, the QP method can predict more precisely by smoothing out the oscillations.
+The proposed method is highly effective to reduce the errors because of the nontrivial network flow constraints.
+Otherwise, there will no improvements that can be made.
+Such as in Fig.\ref{fig-res}(d), there is no remarkable promotion between the regression-only method and the QP method.
+One of the reasons is that there is only one group in most frames of this video, and the only group connects either to vertex $S$ or to vertex $T$, so that no nontrivial network flow constraints are formed in the network.
+Another reason is that the foreground segmentation algorithm of inter-frame difference used in the paper is not robust enough, therefore, network flow constraints fail to improve the performance of video V4.

+The second group of tests is carried out on UCSD and Fudan datasets.
+Since the foreground image of each frame is provided by the authors in their datasets, our algorithm simply loads their foreground images in foreground extraction phase.
+For UCSD datasets, frames 601-1400 are used for training and the rest for testing.
+For Fudan datasets, frames 1-300 are used for training and the rest for testing.
+Table \ref{tab-UCSDperformance} demonstrates that QPL$m$ methods can always reduce the errors of the two datasets.